folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Would trade all of y'all for Nip, I can't be proud of you niggas" > Nipsey Hussle

-* In contrast to rappers who "parade in gluttony without givin' truth to the youth", Kendrick expresses his sadness at the loss of Nipsey Hussle, a beloved South Central rapper who was murdered in March of 2019.
-Nipsey's murder was particularly tragic because Nispey had shown a remarkable commitment, vision, ingenuity, entreprenership, business accumen and diplomacy in his efforts to improve his local community.
+* In contrast to rappers who "parade in gluttony without givin' truth to the youth," Kendrick expresses his sadness at the loss of Nipsey Hussle, a beloved South Central rapper who was murdered in March of 2019.
+Nipsey's murder was particularly tragic because Nipsey had shown a remarkable commitment, vision, ingenuity, entrepreneurship, business acumen, and diplomacy in his efforts to improve his local community.

-  * Nipsey started a community co-working space named [Vector 90](https://www.thesportspublicist.com/agency/vector-90-x-nispey-hussle) which provided opportunities for Black youth in Crenshaw to take science, technology, engineering and math courses and develop as entrepreneurs.
+  * Nipsey started a community co-working space named [Vector 90](https://www.thesportspublicist.com/agency/vector-90-x-nispey-hussle), which provided opportunities for Black youth in Crenshaw to take science, technology, engineering, and math courses and develop as entrepreneurs.

-  * Nipsey was closely involved in the planning and advisory stages of an open air museum called Destination Crenshaw which planned to showcase the history and culture of Black people in his neighborhood.
+  * Nipsey was closely involved in the planning and advisory stages of an open-air museum called Destination Crenshaw, which was designed to showcase the history and culture of Black people in his neighborhood.

-  * Nipsey arranged meetings between the Los Angeles Police Department to discuss ways to stop gang violence.
+  * Nipsey arranged meetings with the Los Angeles Police Department to discuss ways to stop gang violence.

-  * After Nipsey's death, former president Barack Obama wrote a tribute which said:
+  * After Nipsey's death, former President Barack Obama wrote a tribute that said:

     * *While most folks look at the Crenshaw neighborhood where he grew up and see only gangs, bullets, and despair, Nipsey saw potential.
 He saw hope.
 He saw a community that, even through its flaws, taught him to always keep going.
 His choice to invest in that community rather than ignore it – to build a skills training center and a coworking space in Crenshaw; to lift up the Eritrean-American community; to set an example for young people to follow – is a legacy worthy of celebration.
 I hope his memory inspires more good work in Crenshaw and communities like it.*